 Melinda has a diverse Physiotherapy background in private practice, including providing pre and post-surgical rehabilitation at the Western Community Hospital for Orthopaedic patients.
-She has also worked with many athletes and artists including Professional Dancers, Sturt Football Club, North Melbourne AFL Club and touring theatre companies via Performance Medicine (Southbank, Victoria), including The Play That Goes Wrong, The Rocky Horror Show (2017-2018), The Wizard of Oz (2018) The Curious Incident of the Dog in the Night-Time (2018), Priscilla Queen of the Desert (2018), the Adelaide Fringe Festival and The Book of Mormon (2019).
+She has also worked with many athletes and artists including Professional Dancers, Sturt Football Club, North Melbourne AFL Club and touring theatre companies via Performance Medicine (Southbank, Victoria), including The Play That Goes Wrong, The Rocky Horror Show (2017-2018), The Wizard of Oz (2018) The Curious Incident of the Dog in the Night-Time (2018), Priscilla Queen of the Desert (2018), the Adelaide Fringe Festival, The Book of Mormon (2019) and West Side Story (2019).
 She takes a special interest in physiotherapy for performing artists, assisting and conditioning dancers and singers for injury prevention and performance/voice enhancement and helping the general population to sit, stand and move more efficiently.

 Melinda enjoys the combination of hands on Physiotherapy and movement in the studio.
 She finds the studio environment allows her to further assess a person's movement patterns and impairments and retrain these accordingly.
 She aims to keep true to the Pilates concept and incorporates the latest scientific developments regarding exercise and sound biomechanics so that bodies can function how they should from a muscular, joint, vascular and nervous system perspective.